Happy Friday y’all!

 This book dealt with so many tough issues including suicide, drug addiction, and grief.
 Catherine Ryan Hyde does this with a loving hand and pure heart.
 The story is told entirely from Lucas‘s perspective.
 He was such an exceptional character so caring, so considerate, so wise.
 Even when he took a girl out on a date he seemed much older than 14, but in a very innocent way.
 He is one of those very special characters who wormed his way into my heart.
 This book just hit me right in the feels, one of the best coming-of-age stories I have read in quite some time.

 This book in emojis. 🏃🏼♂️ 🐶 🐶 🌲 ☮️

-*** Big thank you to Berkley for my gifted copy of this book.
-All opinions are my own. ***
+*** Big thanks to Lake Union for my copy of this book ***

 About the Book

 An unforgettable novel about the power of friendship and kindness by the New York Times bestselling author of Pay It Forward.

 In the summer of 1969, fourteen-year-old Lucas Painter carries a huge weight on his shoulders.
 His brother is fighting in Vietnam.
 His embattled parents are locked in a never-ending war.
 And his best friend, Connor, is struggling with his own family issues.
 To find relief from the chaos, Lucas takes long, meandering walks, and one day he veers into the woods.